Aviationweb déjà vu Luchtvaart déjà vu

 PH-HFA Hamburger Flugzeugbau HFB-320 Hansa c/n 1032

 The Beech D-18S in service with the RLS was succeeded by the HFB-320 Hansa.
-Although the first RLS Hansa PH-HFA was delivered January 10, 1969, the Hansajet with its typical forward-swept wing was already well known at the airport in the second part of 1968 as Eelde was used in the testprogram of this new aircraft.
+Although the first RLS Hansa PH-HFA was delivered on 10 January 1969, the Hansajet with its typical forward-swept wing was already well known at the airport in the second part of 1968 as Eelde was used in the testprogram of this new aircraft.
 Due to their noise the three HFB-320 Hansa Jets had a short live in RLS-service.
-In 1976 they were already phased out and sold.
-The PH-HFC remained in service of the RLD till 1985 as a calibration aircraft.
-The registration of the in August 1973 photographed PH-HFA was cancelled on November 23, 1976.
+In 1976 they were already phased out and PH-HFA and PH-HFB were sold.
+Just HFB-320 PH-HFC in remained in service as it was the RLD a calibration aircraft until 1985.
+HFB-320 PH-HFA was photographed in RLS service in August 1973.
+Registration PH-HFA was cancelled on 23 November 1976 and the aircraft was sold in the USA.

-Click on any of the images for the larger version and extended historic info!
+Click on the images for the larger version and extended historic info!

 SE-CWN S.I.A.I.-Marchetti FN-333 Riviera c/n 009

 The three-seat prototype of the FN-333 designed and built by Nardi S.A. flew first December 4, 1952.
-The development was very slow till SIAI-Marchetti acquired an exclusive manufacturing licence for the FN-333 in March, 1959.
+The development was very slow till SIAI-Marchetti acquired an exclusive manufacturing licence for the FN-333 in March 1959.
 They called the aircraft "Riviera".
-SIAI-Marchetti placed a slightly enlarged four-seat variant in production which had flown in prototype form on December 8, 1954.
+SIAI-Marchetti placed a slightly enlarged four-seat variant in production which had flown in prototype form on 8 December 1954.
 The first of ten pre-production Rivieras was flown in February 1962.
-Riviera SE-CWN was photographed September 17, 1970.
+Riviera SE-CWN was photographed 17 September 1970.
 The SE-CWN was registered I-SIAU before.
-On June 20, 1973 it was registered in Norway as LN-BEG.
-After the aircraft was withdrawn from use the registration LN-BEG was cancelled on June 30, 1989.
+On 20 June 1973 the FN-333 was registered in Norway as LN-BEG.
+After the aircraft was withdrawn from use the registration LN-BEG was cancelled on 30 June 1989.

 PH-LIP Fokker F27 Mark 129 Friendship c/n 10198

 Philips Vliegdienst was a regular visitor of the airport.
-Next to their own Fokker F-27 Friendship; Beech Baron, Queen Air & King Air; DH-104 Dove; DH-114 Heron; Dassault Falcon 10, 20 & 50; AB206 Jet Ranger and G-1159 Gulfstream II they came in with the aircraft of Vliegsyndicaat Welschap and Vliegsyndicaat Twenthe.
-The Fokker F-27 Friendship PH-LIP made its first flight on 26-03-1962 and was registered with Philips Gloeilampenfabrieken NV on April 4, 1962.
-The registration was cancelled on April 15, 1975.
-The Friendship was transferred to WDL and registered as D-BAKA on June 28, 1975.
-The PH-LIP was photographed in 1970.
+Next to their own Fokker F-27 Friendship; Beech Baron, Queen Air & King Air; DH-104 Dove; DH-114 Heron; Dassault Falcon 10, 20 and 50; AB206 Jet Ranger and G-1159 Gulfstream II they came in with the aircraft of Vliegsyndicaat Welschap and Vliegsyndicaat Twenthe.
+Fokker F-27 Friendship PH-LIP made its first flight on 26 March 1962 and was registered with Philips Gloeilampenfabrieken NV on 4 April 1962.
+Registration PH-LIP was cancelled on 15 April 1975.
+The Friendship was transferred to WDL and registered D-BAKA on 28 June 1975.
+Fokker F-27 Friendship PH-LIP was photographed at Eelde in 1970.

 CCCP-21142 Mil Mi-12 (V-12) "Homer" second prototype

-A sensation was on May 24, 1971 the arrival of the second prototype of the Mil Mi-12, the largest helicopter of the world.
-On route to Le Bourget it came in for a fuel.
-It was escorted by Mil Mi-8V CCCP-11097.
-It was powered by four 6500shp Soloviev D-25VF turbines giving the helicopter a maximum speed of 260km/h, with a 35400kg load or 120 pax and 500km range.
+On 24 may 1971 was the arrival the arrival of the second prototype of the Mil Mi-12 at Eelde a sensation.
+The Mil Mi-12 (V-12) is the largest helicopter of the world.
+On route to Paris-Le Bourget it came in for a fuel, escorted by Mil Mi-8V CCCP-11097.
+The Mil Mi-12 (V-12) was powered by four 6500shp Soloviev D-25VF turbines giving the helicopter a maximum speed of 260km/h, with a 35400kg load or 120 pax and 500km range.
 The Mil Mi-12, known as V-12 in the Soviet Union flew first in 1968.
-Three prototypes were built: it did not enter production.
-My photo of this Mil Mi-12 prototype is on the cover of the Airlife publication "Vintage Russian".
+Two V12 prototypes were built.
+Both prototypes had the same registration!
+This registration CCCP-21142 is in Cyrillic and means SSSR-21142.
+The first prototype was damaged in a heavy landing, but was repaired.
+The Mil Mi-12 did not enter production.
+The picture of the Mil Mi-12 prototype on the cover of the Airlife publication "Vintage Russian" is taken at Eelde by Jack Wolbrink.

 PH-MSW Morane-Saulnier MS.760B.GFS Paris II c/n 107